material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 ## Single View Hero demo

-The following shows screenshots of the Single View Hero demo in different devices and screen sizes.
+The following shows screenshots of the Single View Hero demo on different devices and screen sizes.

 Portrait: